 From the tech world – where horizontal and vertical distribution can be applied to app and software development – to the operations and supply chain space, comparing the two different approaches to integration takes place in nearly every business looking to scale.

-I’ll take a look at how the two approaches differ and whether or not there’s opportunity to leverage both in your marketing strategy.
+Let’s take a look at how the two approaches differ, how each can be applied to your marketing, and whether or not there’s an opportunity to leverage both in your marketing strategy.